EFDA Program Overview

 All 100 clinic hours required to pass the course.

 1. Dentist completes and signs Employment Verification Form.

 Note to dentists: Once you sign, you will receive an email with a link to the completed PDF.
 You can forward both of the above to the applicant to attach to their application.
 No faxing, scanning, or printing is needed.

 2. Applicant submits all requirements at the same time:

 - Download the PDF application: Complete all sections and return to the Workforce Education Center.

 Applicants are reviewed and accepted on a first-come, first-serve basis of fully completed applications that meet all of the requirements.
 Payment information must be provided upon acceptance.
 American Express is not accepted for payment.
 Maximum program enrollment is 12 participants.

-Refund Policy: Students registered for Business Training Center courses, workshops, or seminars must notify the Workforce Development Center in writing at [email protected] or by phone at 603-230-4022 at least ten business days for specific classes* or five business days for all other classes prior to the first session to receive a full refund minus any fees, if applicable.
+Refund Policy: Students registered for Business Training Center courses, workshops, or seminars must notify the Workforce Education Center in writing or by phone at 603-230-4022 at least ten business days for specific classes* or five business days for all other classes prior to the first session to receive a full refund minus any fees, if applicable.
 If students registered online or with a credit/debit card, there is a 7.0% transaction fee and $1.99 administration that will be deducted from your refund.